zeebe-io/zeebe-cluster-testbench/docs/developer-handbook.md

 actively developed.
 However, it can be reactivated should the need arise.

 Testbench uses the same branching structure as Zeebe to split the version specific code.
-Testbench's `develop` branch is kept compatible with Zeebe's `develop` branch.
+Testbench's `main` branch is kept compatible with Zeebe's `main` branch.
 The stable branches in Testbench repo contain everything needed to run Testbench on and against that corresponding Zeebe version.
 For example, the `stable/0.26` branch in the Testbench repo contains everything needed to run Testbench on and against Zeebe 0.26 compatible versions.
-While Zeebe's `develop` branch has not yet become backwards incompatible with its latest stable branch ( currently `stable/1.0`), Testbench does not yet have a corresponding stable branch.
-This branch can be created as soon as `develop` and the latest stable diverge.
+While Zeebe's `main` branch has not yet become backwards incompatible with its latest stable branch ( currently `stable/1.0`), Testbench does not yet have a corresponding stable branch.
+This branch can be created as soon as `main` and the latest stable diverge.

 ## Stages